 We are the 1st Brookwood Scouts Cubs and Beavers group.
 We meet on a Friday evening at Brookwood, in the district of Woking.

-Our members take part in a wide range of activities including games, crafts, visits, community events, good turns, map reading, camp cooking and first aid along with plenty of outdoor activities.
+Our members, which include both boys and girls, take part in a wide range of activities including games, crafts, visits, community events, good turns, map reading, camp cooking and first aid along with plenty of outdoor activities.
 Parents tell us their children benefit hugely from the adventures, fun and friendships they experience.
 It can help develop social skills and independence, and give them access to some amazing and memorable opportunities.